Harmonic mean: Optics

 As for other optic equations, the thin lens equation 1/f = 1/u + 1/v can be rewritten such that the focal length f is one-half of the harmonic mean of the distances of the subject u and object v from the lens.

+Two thin lenses of focal length f1 and f2 in series is equivalent to two thin lenses of focal length fhm, their harmonic mean, in series.
+Expressed as optical power, two thin lenses of optical powers P1 and P2 in series is equivalent to two thin lenses of optical power Pam, their arithmetic mean, in series.

 In finance

 The weighted harmonic mean is the preferable method for averaging multiples, such as the price–earnings ratio (P/E).
 If these ratios are averaged using a weighted arithmetic mean, high data points are given greater weights than low data points.
 The weighted harmonic mean, on the other hand, correctly weights each data point.
 The simple weighted arithmetic mean when applied to non-price normalized ratios such as the P/E is biased upwards and cannot be numerically justified, since it is based on equalized earnings; just as vehicles speeds cannot be averaged for a roundtrip journey (see above).

-For example, consider two firms, one with a market capitalization of $150 billion and earnings of $5 billion (P/E of 30) and one with a market capitalization of $1 billion and earnings of $1 million (P/E of 1000).
-Consider an index made of the two stocks, with 30% invested in the first and 70% invested in the second.
-We want to calculate the P/E ratio of this index.

-Using the weighted arithmetic mean (incorrect):

-Using the weighted harmonic mean (correct):

-Thus, the correct P/E of 93.46 of this index can only be found using the weighted harmonic mean, while the weighted arithmetic mean will significantly overestimate it.